saha-indranil/sem4/OS/assignment5/lab5.md

 ---

-*1) write a shell script to find out whether an integer input the keyboard is an odd number or an even number*
+_1) Write a shell script to find out whether an integer input the keyboard is an odd number or an even number._

 ```bash
 #!/bin/bash